Yanis77240/spark/test_comparison/Review.md

 ## Scope of the function

-The following function works only when Maven runs tests executed by the surefire plugin which are tests written in Java as well as Scala-tests executed by the scalatest plugin and where the output display has the same style as the maven-surefire-plugin version 2.21.0.
-Older versions such as 2.14.1 have got another output display and an adapted version of this function must be used.
+The following function works only when Maven runs tests executed by the surefire plugin which are tests written in Java as well as Scala-tests executed by the scalatest plugin and where the output display has the same style as the maven-surefire-plugin version 2.14.1, 2.20.0 or 3.0.0M.

 ## How to integrate the function into the project